vineeth-yasa/f1-race-insights-de-project/README.md

 ### 3. Data Cataloging:
 - AWS Glue Crawler is used to catalog the processed data.

-### 4.Data Querying & Visualization:
+### 4. Data Querying & Visualization:
 - Processed data is queried using AWS Athena.
 - Visualized to gain season stats and insights using Amazon QuickSight.

 ### 5. Tracking Processed Data:
 - Airflow uses PostgreSQL as its backend.
-- A processed_races table tracks the last processed races and their dates to help understand is new race data's available to ingest from the api.
+- A processed_races table tracks the last processed races and their dates to help understand availability of new race data to ingest from the api.
 - The processed_races table enables us to prevent redundant processing of the data.

 # Architecture 🏗️